View-Master: 1950s

 In 1952, Sawyer's began its View-Master Personal line, which included the View-Master Personal Stereo Camera for users to make their own View-Master reels.
 It was successful at first, but the line was discontinued in ten years.
 This line spawned the Model D viewer, View-Master's highest-quality viewer, which was available until the early 1970s, and the Stereomatic 500, View-Master's only 3D projector.
 The other projectors were 2D and used only one of the images.

-The Model E was introduced in 1955 with a more modern design, big ivory buttons on the picture changer levers, and a large "V" slot on top for easier reel insertion.
+The Model E was introduced in 1955 with a more modern design, large ivory buttons on the picture-changer levers and a large "V" slot on top for easier reel insertion.
 It was released in brown and black in the United States, and some other colors elsewhere.
-It was about 4 inches high, 5 inches wide, and 4 inches deep.
+It was about four inches high, five inches wide and four inches deep.

 The Model F was introduced in 1958.
 It used C-cell batteries to power an internal lighting source.
-Industrial designer Charles "Chuck" Harrison led the team designing the Model F View-Master.
-Fifty years later in 2008, Harrison won the Cooper-Hewitt Lifetime Achievement Award.
+Industrial designer Chuck Harrison led the team designing the Model F View-Master.

 1962–present: stereoscopic toy

-In 1962, the Bakelite models were replaced with lighter plastic versions, the first of which was the Model G. This change was driven by Sawyer's new president, Bob Brost, who took over in 1959.
-The View-Master had been constructed originally from Kodak Tenite plastic and then Bakelite, a hard, sturdy, somewhat heavy plastic.
-The lightweight thermoplastic became the material of choice under Brost.
+The View-Master had been originally constructed from Kodak Tenite plastic and then Bakelite, a hard, sturdy, somewhat heavy plastic.
+In 1962, lighter thermoplastic versions were introduced, beginning with the Model G, a change driven by Sawyer's president Bob Brost.

-In 1966, Sawyer's was acquired by the General Aniline & Film (GAF) Corporation, and became a wholly owned subsidiary.
+In 1966, Sawyer's was acquired by the General Aniline & Film (GAF) Corporation and became a wholly owned subsidiary.
 Under GAF's ownership, View-Master reels began to feature fewer scenic and more child-friendly subjects, such as toys and cartoons.
-Television series were featured on View-Master reels, such as Doctor Who (sold only in the U.K.), Rowan & Martin's Laugh-In, Star Trek, The Man from U.N.C.L.E., Family Affair, Here's Lucy, and The Beverly Hillbillies.
+Television series were featured on View-Master reels, such as Doctor Who (sold only in the U.K.), Rowan & Martin's Laugh-In, Star Trek, The Man from U.N.C.L.E., Family Affair, Here's Lucy and The Beverly Hillbillies.
 Actor Henry Fonda appeared in a series of TV commercials for the GAF View-Master.

-From 1970 to around 1997, there were versions of Talking View-Masters, which included audio technology with the reels with three major designs with increasing sophistication.
-In the early 1970s, GAF introduced the View-Master Rear Screen Projector, a table-top projector that displayed images from picture wheels.
+From 1970 to around 1997, GAF produced the Talking View-Master, which included audio technology along with the reels.
+Three major designs were produced, with increasing sophistication.
+In the early 1970s, GAF introduced the View-Master Rear Screen Projector, a tabletop projector that displayed images from picture wheels.

-In 1980, View-Master released the Show Beam Projector, a toy that combined the company's stereoscopic images and flashlight technology to produce a portable hand-held projector.
+In 1980, View-Master released the Show Beam Projector, a toy that combined the company's stereoscopic images and flashlight technology to produce a portable handheld projector.
 The Show Beam used small film cartridges that were plugged into the side of the toy.
 Each cartridge contained 30 full-color 2D images.